 If, for instance, the question were to arise in the court of Sartrian existentialism, of whether a man is right to steal food or other goods in the quest of increasing his own freedom, is the judge to declare the accused to have been sincere in his invention of self, and therefore innocent?
 If a person should behave only in such a way as to represent humanity, then they can behave in any way whatsoever, provided there is no governing principle beyond the vague increase of freedom.
 It seems as though Sartre wants to have his Kantian cake, as it were, and also eat it.

-Second, the notion of maximizing freedom is so vague and abstract in Sartre’s piece that there is no way of gauging whose freedom is paramount.
+Second, the notion of maximizing freedom is so vague and abstract in Sartre’s piece that there is no way of gauging whose freedom is outweighing.
 Clearly, acting in a way that increases one’s freedom or the freedom of others is beneficial, but what about cases where one’s freedom comes at the cost of the freedom of others?

 If, for instance, one is being taken to jail, and could increase one’s own freedom by rapidly limiting the physical freedom of their guards, is one right to do so?
 Is the freedom of one person as valuable as the freedom of another?
 Is the freedom of two people more valuable than the freedom of one person?
 These are questions which Sartre’s idea of the pursuit of freedom fails to adequately address, yet which would have an answer in a functioning moral system.

 The final irony of the situation is that it is Sartre himself who lends, in the figure of Roquentin from his novel Nausea, the image of absolute freedom as ultimately unattainable.
 One may imagine a society which adopts Sartre’s existentialist morality, and then imagine that society in the distant future, as it grows arbitrarily close to having achieved some sort of absolute freedom: the inhabitants would be indolent creatures afraid to move a single muscle, like Roquentin in his room, for fear that the action would limit their freedom while acutely aware that not moving may do the same.
-Indeed, one can hardly imagine a society of more anxious individuals than one wherein the accumulation and maintenance of freedom is the singular and primary concern.
+Indeed, one can hardly imagine a society of more anxious individuals than one wherein the accumulation and maintenance of abstract freedom is the only outweighing concern.

 I would make the following analogy.
-Suppose I were to formulate or formalize a system of thought concerning how to write prose well, and call it the ‘Gemsbokian approach.’
-If someone were to say to me, “Your Gemsbokian approach does not tell me how to make sure I spend my spare time writing prose,” I would certainly not feel obligated to offer a response under the title, “The Gemsbokian Approach is a Productivity Maximizer.”
+Suppose I were to formulate or formalize a system of thought concerning how to write prose well, and call it the ‘Podgorski approach.’
+If someone were to say to me, “Your Podgorski approach does not tell me how to make sure I spend my spare time writing prose,” I would certainly not feel obligated to offer a response under the title, “The Podgorski Approach is a Productivity Maximizer.”
 I would be content to say, “That’s true, but has nothing to do with my ideas.”
 If the system’s clarifications and utilities are myriad, it does not need to fulfill every relevant purpose to the task of writing in order to be valuable.

 Freedom is Not a Humanism: